alvinabad/alvinabad.github.io/_posts/2019-11-10-tls-ssl-privatekeys.md

 $ getpassphrase | openssl rsa -passin stdin -in privatekey_e.pem
 ```

-What if you created a private key but forgot to encrypt it?
+What if when you first created a private key you don't need it encrypted,
+but later on decided you want it encrypted?

 ### Encrypt an RSA private key